-Approved by Governing Council on January 9, 2009 Reviewed and Approved by Governing Council April 12, 2013 Reviewed and Approved by Governing Council on March 13, 2020
+Approved by Governing Council on January 9, 2009

+Reviewed and Approved by Governing Council April 12, 2013

 COMPOSITION AND ORGANIZATION OF THE GOVERNING BODY

 The governing body of the Special Education Local Plan Area (SELPA) is the SELPA Governing Council, which is composed of the superintendent from each of the school districts in the county and the county superintendent of schools.
 Members of the SELPA Governing Council are responsible to the governing boards of the local education agencies in the SELPA.
 The function of the Governing Council is to make final policy decisions on all matters relating to the operation, programs and financial support of the SELPA for San Luis Obispo County.